Tresjs/tres/docs/examples/load-models.md

 const { scene } = await useLoader(GLTFLoader, '/models/AkuAku.gltf')
 ```

-Then you can pass the model scene to a TresJS `primitive`:
+Then you can pass the model scene to a TresJS [`primitive`](/advanced/primitive) component to render it:

 ```html{3}
 <TresCanvas>